"During the crusades all were religious mad, and now all are mad for want of it."

 The leaders of the Christian and Muslim armies during the Third Crusade, Richard the Lion-Hearted, King of England and Saladin, Ayyubid Sultan, had a reputation for being chivalrous.
 For example, at the Battle of Arsuf, when Richard lost his horse, Saladin sent him two replacements.

-During the Third Crusade, Holy Roman Emperor Frederick Barbarossa drowned while crossing a river in Turkey on horseback. (source)
+During the Third Crusade, Holy Roman Emperor Frederick Barbarossa drowned while crossing the Saleph River in Turkey on horseback. (source)

 Until the twelfth century, when returning Crusaders brought knowledge of them, windmills were likely unknown in Europe.
 They thereafter became familiar landmarks in Holland, England, France, and Germany.
 The first windmill in England was built in 1191, when Dean Herbert decided to apply wind power to his landlocked farm.
 He used it successfully to grind corn until the local abbot had it destroyed.